perfectconsulting/raspberry-pi-shutdown/README.md

 Installation
 ============

-1. copy the script to a local folder on the pi (in this case /home/pi)
+1. copy the scripts to a local folder on the pi (in this case /home/pi)
 2. add the following entry to crontab
 @reboot sudo /home/pi/shutdown.sh
 3. restart the Raspberry Pi